melvinprince/the-wild-oasis-website-User-Side/README.md

 ## Usage

 1. **Explore Content**: Navigate through the application to discover various features and content related to nature and wildlife.
+2. **Make Reservations**: Select available accommodations and complete the booking process.
+3. **Manage Reservations**: View and update existing reservations as needed.
+4. **Online Payments**: Securely pay for reservations using the integrated payment gateway.
-2. **Responsive Design**: Access the application on different devices for a seamless experience.
+5. **Responsive Design**: Access the application on different devices for a seamless experience.

 ## Contributing